-- balance sheet;

-- income statement;

-- statement of changes in equity;

 - cash flow statement;

 - notes, comprising a summary of significant accounting policies, as well as the other

 - explanatory material.

-The standard reporting forms, as provided by the NAS, are presented in Appendix F. Simultaneously with the financial statements, the companies should file with the tax authorities, before or in 31 March of the subsequent year, the annual profit tax return.
+The standard reporting forms, as provided by the NAS, are presented in Appendix F. Beginning from year 2003 simultaneously with the financial statements, the companies should file with the tax authorities, before or on 31 March of the subsequent year, the annual profit tax return.
 The standard form of the annual profit tax return is shown in Appendix E.